rmscode/binary-garden/docs/hardware/dell-emc/powervault-me5/me5-cli.md

 !!! note

     If you can't access your storage system for at least three minutes after changing the IP address, restart the controllers using the CLI command `restart mc both`.

-!!! warning "Caution"

-    When configuring an iSCSI storage system or a storage system that uses a combination of Fibre Channel and iSCSI SFPs, do not restart the Management Controller or exit the terminal emulator session until the CNC ports are configured as described [here](https://www.dell.com/support/manuals/en-us/powervault-me4012/me4_series_dg_pub/changing-host-port-settings?guid=guid-4b22aaaa-ca95-4d45-82cd-a3499bb1890c&lang=en-us).

-    I couldn't find an explanation for this precaution btw . . .